Dr Maya Flexer

 Dr Maya Flexer is a child and adolescent counsellor and a psychoanalytic psychotherapist, with fourteen years’ experience in child, adolescent and young people’s mental health and development.

 Maya completed a psychology BSc in Royal Holloway University of London, then an MSc in University College London.
 She then went on to complete a clinical doctorate (DPsych) in Child and Adolescent Psychoanalytic Psychotherapy in University College London.
+She is a member of the institute for Child and Adolescent Psychoanalytic Psychotherapy in Australia, and the Association of Child Psychotherapists in the UK.

 Prior to moving to Australia, Maya worked in the Anna Freud Centre in London, a world leading centre in child and adolescent mental health, development and research.
 She has also worked in a specialist Early Years team in the National Health Service (NHS) in London.
+Maya has worked in in a variety of settings, including schools, nurseries, inpatient units and charities.

 Maya works with children, young people and parents to help with: